Understanding the Titration

 - Complexometric titrations.

-A standard base solution can be used to evaluate an acid’s potency.
-This method is known as acidimetry.
-It contains an acid-base neutralizing process with water acting as the solvent.
+Analysts use a standard base solution to evaluate an acid’s potency through acidimetry.
+It contains an acid-base neutralizing process, with water acting as the solvent.
 Hydrogen and the hydroxide ion combine in this process to create water.

 H+ + OH– → H2O